 They have just been joined by two new customers, Equifinance and Marker Harborough Building Society.

-Chris Little says BEP intends to grow significantly in the next few years, building on an increasing number of relationships with brokers and lenders looking for software solutions which are easier to tailor to their needs than cumbersome, large-scale systems.
+Chris Little says BEP intends to grow significantly in the next few years, building on an increasing number of relationships with manchester mortgage brokers and lenders looking for software solutions which are easier to tailor to their needs than cumbersome, large-scale systems.

 He said: “There are around 150 mortgage lenders in the UK, with the big names doing the lion’s share of the lending.
 But beneath them there is a hugely competitive field of sizeable building societies and new market entrants who are looking for flexible solutions which can be easily configured to meet their specific needs.